vleplat/NTD-Algorithms/README.md

 where \times_i denotes the i-mode product.

 We will focus on the integration of:
-  - various metrics for the cost/objective functions used to evaluate the assess the quality of the NTD
+  - various metrics for the cost/objective function used to assess the quality of the NTD (data fitting term)
   - constraints such as normalization
   - penalty functions in the objective to promote specific solutions such as sparsity
-  - accleration schemes
+  - acceleration schemes